laboon/ebook/text/87_interacting_with_stakeholders.md

 Along with each subsystem and its status, there should be a short notes section going into detail about _why_ that specific status was chosen.
 This section is usually only a few sentences, but provides insight into what possible problems could crop up.
 It also allows for knowledgeable questions to be asked, and does not rely solely on the producer of the status for determining it.
 Another stakeholder may see what seems like a minor problem to the tester, but actually has major import for delivering the system.

 Let's walk through some examples to see how we can use the red-yellow-green template to quickly display status to a manager.
-These two examples both involve a system which accepts customer information via an API, stores it in a database, and then emails weekly reports to the marketing department.
+These two examples both involve a system which accepts customer information via an API, stores it in a database, and then emails weekly reports to the marketing department:

 ```
 --------------------------------------------------------------------------------